What is the Worldwide Online Community?

 The alias is a powerful tool.
 It has been used by many to hurt others but can also be used very safely.
 Many people are concerned with online bullying.
 Now it is quite an issue on websites like Facebook where you openly declare who you are, where you are, your age, all your photos, etc. but, with an alias it is not as open.
 'Online safety 101' says don't share your address, phone number, full name, and any other revealing information about yourself you don't want to be public knowledge.
 This is absolutely true, and unless you have a reason to share it with a particular person, don't.
 Instead this information can be hidden under your alias.

 (Please, never share numbers like your credit cards, bank accounts, etc.)

 Using the example from above, if your username was Jane Doe, then no one knows your full name, (perhaps your name is Jane or Janet, but it also could be Georgia or Bob for all another person knows), you never shared your address anywhere that it is not safe to (for example, you share it as a shipping address but not publicly on your profile), and you never shared any other revealing information (location, age, etc.).
 Chances are, you're pretty safe.
 Yeah you will meet the occasional online "bully" but most communities expect that and implement a blocking feature that will take care of them.

 If they continue to contact you, most online communities have a staff team (or group of moderators) and can handle the situation.
 The point, however, is that the majority of the people out there are friendly, helpful, loving, caring, and like you, a part of this community to love, grow and develop.
 That is something most people cannot find anywhere else, even in their own neighborhoods.

-FAQ #96: Can I block people from my profile page?
+FAQ #96: Can I block people from interacting with me?

 A Central Message